bourbonltd/engine-documentation/documentation/widgets/basics.md

 An action widget can be used to wrap any component and make it tappable.

 The behaviour property supports:
-- `push` which pushes a new route into the navigation stack.
+- `push` pushes a new route into the navigation stack.
-- `system` which offloads the action onto the operating system.
+- `system` offloads the action onto the operating system.
 Actions like `mailto:support@bourbon.sh` will open the default email client.
-- `back` which pops the navigation stack one step back.
+- `back` pops the navigation stack one step back.
+- `retain` replaces the current view with a new route.

 ### Example
 ```json